-Unclaimed dividend funds 17,283 17,283 17,283 17,283
+Short term deposit 17,283 17,283 17,283 17,283

-\ Other financial assets relates to 90% of unclaimed dividend returned by the registrar of the Company.
-The amount is placed in a fixed deposit account by the Company.
+^{} Short term deposit relates to 90% of unclaimed dividend returned by the registrar of the Company.
+The amount was put in short term fixed deposit account by the Company.
 This is in compliance with the directives of the Nigeria Securities and Exchange Commission.